bloominstituteoftechnology/Mongo-Friends/README.md

 * If the friend is found and the new information is valid:

-  * update the friend document in the database using the new information sent in the `reques body`.
+  * update the friend document in the database using the new information sent in the `request body`.
   * return HTTP status code `200` (OK).
   * return the newly updated _friend document_.